-I am writing this article specially for GUI lovers.
+I am drafting this article specially for GUI lovers.
 Because Installing an OpenCart on DigitalOcean or VPS may be a tedious task for not-so tech savvy user.
 Most of us opt VPS for performance and pocket-friendly investment.
 Before opting VPS, most of us used shared hosting environment via cPanel.
-The cPanel makes most of the task very easy.
+The cPanel makes most of the task quite easy.
 But here, on DigitalOcean Droplet (VPS) there is no such tool.
 Instead, you need to buy it separately.
-However, everybody can not afford the cPanel license due to budget constraint.
+However, everybody cannot afford the cPanel license due to budget constraint.
 Then what to do now?

 DigitalOcean gives access to their Droplet via SSH or Putty-like consoles.
 Personally, I am not so experienced to handle all things through the console or command interface.
 Then I googled for Graphical User Interface (GUI) which can bake an OpenCart in 2-3 clicks.
 In cPanel, Softaculous is a life-saving tool for app installation to maintenance.